SaiSandeepGollapudi/JavaPrepTheory/README.md

 yield();
 // A hint to the scheduler that the current thread is willing to yield its current use of a processor

+Thread 	:
+Synchronization is used to make sure by some synchronization method that only one thread can access the resource at a given point in time.

+Critical Section, Race Condition, and Mutual Exclusion: These terms are closely related and are fundamental concepts in concurrent programming.
+A critical section is a part of the code that accesses shared resources and must be executed atomically to prevent race conditions, where multiple threads may access shared resources concurrently and lead to inconsistent behavior.
+Mutual exclusion mechanisms, such as locks (including mutexes) or semaphores, are used to ensure that only one thread can access a critical section at a time, thus preventing race conditions.
+Locks, Mutex (Mutual Exclusion), Semaphore, and Condition Variable: These are synchronization primitives used to coordinate access to shared resources and manage the execution of threads in concurrent systems.
+Locks, mutexes, and semaphores provide mechanisms for mutual exclusion, while condition variables allow threads to wait for specific conditions before proceeding.
+These mechanisms are often used together to implement complex synchronization patterns.

+Java provides synchronization mechanisms such as synchronized blocks and methods, as well as wait() and notify() methods, to ensure thread safety and prevent race conditions.

+monitor

+A monitor is essentially a module that encapsulates a shared resource and provides access to that resource through a set of procedures.
+The procedures provided by a monitor ensure that only one process can access the shared resource at any given time, and that processes waiting for the resource are suspended until it becomes available.

 Generics